By life coach and mom, Janine Lloyd.

-Rule 4: Get clear on your priorities
+Rule 4: Be clear on your priorities

 Rule 5: Simplify, simplify, simplify

-Here I mean all the stuff that is not a priority but is eating away at your time.
+Here I mean all the stuff that’s not a priority but is eating away at your time.
 Find a way to get rid of it, delegate, or find a better and quicker way of getting it done.
 If someone is eating away at your time and they’re not a priority, find a way to see them less.
 Learn to say no to extra projects, family or social engagements.

 Rule 6: Learn to manage your time

-- To have finalised the family weekend away.
+- Finalise the family weekend away.